CollaFuse: Navigating Limited Resources and Privacy in Collaborative Generative AI: Experimental Evaluation

 \chapter{Experimental Evaluation}

 To assess our framework, \textsc{CollaFuse}, we simulate a healthcare-related scenario involving three clients and one server.
 Every client data set is independent comprising 4,920 MRI scans from 123 patients each.
 The hold-out test data set contains 5,000 images from 125 further patients~\citep{Bakas2017}.
-The applied DDPM employs an identical cosine variance scheduler, $T = 100$ steps, and maintains a fixed image size of ($128\times128$) across clients.
+Our diffusion model employs a U-Net architecture~\citep{ronneberger15unet} including ResNet~\citep{resnet_he} blocks for down- and upsampling and self-attention mechanisms~\citep{vaswani17attention} for feature refinement and textual guidance.
+Furthermore, we employ an identical cosine variance scheduler, $T = 100$ steps, and maintain a fixed image size of ($128\times128$) across clients.
 The training process spans $300$ epochs with a fixed learning rate of $0.001$ and a batch size of $150$.

-Our experimental investigation delves into the impact of the cut-ratio $c$ on the trade-off between performance, disclosed information, and GPU energy consumption considering cut-ratio values $c \in [0.0, 0.2, 0.4, 0.6, 0.8, 1.0]$.
+Our investigation delves into the impact of the cut-ratio $c$ on the trade-off between performance, disclosed information, and GPU energy consumption considering cut-ratio values $c \in [0.0, 0.2, ..., 1.0]$.
 Performance is assessed using the common fidelity metric KID~\citep{binkowsi18kid} on both the client-dependent training and hold-out data sets, employing the feature extractor from the clean-fid library~\citep{parmar_On}.
 GPU energy consumption is measured using the \textit{codecarbon} Python package~\footnote{https://mlco2.github.io/codecarbon/}.
 Disclosed information for each client is approximated through the mean squared error (MSE) for a pixel-by-pixel comparison and KID scores between partially denoised images at the split step $t_c$ and real images of clients.
-To effectively simulate a distributed healthcare-related scenario, the experiment runs on a cluster with four NVIDIA A100-SXM4-40GB GPUs.
-Computation tasks are distributed across clients and the server, with each client utilizing a single GPU.
+To simulate a distributed healthcare-related scenario, we utilize a cluster of four NVIDIA A100-SXM4-40GB GPUs.
+The implementation of the architecture, framework and experiment can be found here: \url{https://github.com/SimeonAllmendinger/collafuse.git.}